Is It A Virus Or Allergies? What You Should Know - McGovern Allergy And Asthma Clinic

 Allergies vs. Viruses

-A virus can also present with many of the same symptoms as allergies, but it’s important to look out for whether you are experiencing a fever with those symptoms to determine whether you have a virus.
-With viruses such as coronavirus, you may also experience shortness of breath, body aches, and chills, nausea or vomiting, or a loss of taste and smell.
-Generally speaking, allergies will not cause fever and this is a key difference when determining a course of action.
+A virus can also present with many of the same symptoms as allergies, but it’s essential to observe the full range of symptoms.
+If you are experiencing a fever, particularly above 100.4°F, it is more likely that you have a viral infection.
+Additionally, viruses such as coronavirus may present with shortness of breath, body aches, chills, nausea, vomiting, or a sudden loss of taste and smell.
+Generally speaking, allergies will not cause fever, which is a key difference when determining your course of action.
+Understanding these nuances can help you react appropriately to your symptoms.

 Pay a Visit to Your Doctor

 Whether you are experiencing a virus or general seasonal allergies, it’s crucial to pay a visit to a physician or allergist to receive proper treatment for your symptoms.
-For treatment of viruses, a physician may prescribe an antiviral and recommend you rest at home resting to reduce the chance of spreading the virus.
-If allergies are the culprit, working with an allergist such as the board-certified allergists at McGovern Allergy & Asthma Clinic can help reduce your allergy flare-ups in the future.
-Allergy testing to determine what allergens cause a reaction and allergy medications can help reduce symptoms.
+For treatment of viruses, a physician may prescribe an antiviral and recommend you rest at home to reduce the chance of spreading the virus while providing hydration and over-the-counter medications to relieve symptoms.
+If allergies are the culprit, working with an allergist, such as the board-certified allergists at McGovern Allergy & Asthma Clinic, can help identify specific triggers to reduce future allergy flare-ups.
+Allergy testing, including skin tests or blood tests, can determine what allergens cause a reaction, and allergy medications can further help in managing and reducing symptoms effectively.

 Schedule an Appointment

 If you are struggling with allergy symptoms and need relief, contact our team at McGovern Allergy and Asthma Clinic today.
-Call 713-661-1444 to schedule an appointment or click the link to request one online. https://mcgovernallergy.com/request-an-appointment-online/
+Our knowledgeable staff can assist you in navigating your symptoms and provide personalized treatment plans.
+Call 713-661-1444 to schedule an appointment or click the link to request one online. https://mcgovernallergy.com/request-an-appointment-online/ Remember, understanding whether it is a virus or allergies can empower you to take control of your health.

 Share